 - 1. PUD projects shall comply with the land use regulation applicable to the base district. - 2.
 Townhomes and multi-family buildings may be included as part of a Residential or Mixed-use PUD. - D. Dimensional Requirements.
 All PUD developments shall be compliant with base district dimensional and building requirements and other development requirements unless modifications are approved through the PUD process.
-However, residential lot, building, and siting requirements for PUD projects within the C-1, C-2, and C-3 zoning districts are the following unless modified:
+However, residential lot, building, and siting requirements for PUD projects within the R-1, C-1, C-2, and C-3 zoning districts are based on Table 6.30 unless modified.